solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

    ![The TWIN GRAPH canvas displays with two circles representing both storerooms that were defined in this task.](media/adte_twingraph_twostorerooms.png "TWIN GRAPH")

 6. You may be wondering where the other two storerooms are that we had defined in the CLI.
-To refresh the TWIN GRAPH, select the **Run Query** button from the QUERY EXPLORER section near the top of the screen.
+To refresh the **TWIN GRAPH**, select the **Run Query** button from the **QUERY EXPLORER** section near the top of the screen.
 This operation queries the Azure Digital Twins service and returns all digital twins instances.

     ![The TWIN GRAPH canvas displays with four circles representing all the storeroom digital twins that are defined.](media/adte_twingraph_fourstorerooms.png "TWIN GRAPH")

+7. In the **TWIN_GRAPH**, while holding the **Shift** key, select each of the four storeroom twins that we have created.
+Right-click to view the context menu, and select **Delete twin(s)**.
+We are doing this clean up so that they can be recreated in a different way in the next task.

-7. Keep the Azure Digital Twins Explorer web application open for later tasks.
+8. Keep the Azure Digital Twins Explorer web application open for later tasks.

 ### Task 3: Importing digital twin instances using a spreadsheet